Shopify/shopify-api-js/docs/guides/webhooks.md

 ) => {
   const sessionId = shopify.session.getOfflineId({shop});

-  // Run your code here!
+  // Run your webhook-processing code here!
 };

 // Add handlers for the events you want to subscribe to.
-You _must_ set a callback function when calling `process` shopify.webhooks.addHandlers({
+You **MUST** set a callback function when calling `process` shopify.webhooks.addHandlers({
   PRODUCTS_CREATE: [
     {